Nonlinear descent on moduli of local systems: Introduction

-Examples of log Calabi-Yau varieties include tori, abelian varieties, algebraic K3 surfaces, and generic complete intersections of degree $n$ in $\A^n$.
-Tori and abelian varities, and algebraic K3 surfaces to a lesser degree, have been classically studied from the Diophantine perspective.
-Beyond these, there are relatively few families of log Calabi-Yau varieties that have been studied systematically, especially in higher dimensions.
-Notable exceptions are those log Calabi-Yau varieties, and indeed more general varieties, admitting rich group actions, as discussed below.
+Examples of log Calabi-Yau varieties include algebraic tori, abelian varieties, projective K3 surfaces, and generic hypersurfaces of degree $n$ in $\A^n$.
+Algebraic tori and abelian varieties have been classically studied from the Diophantine perspective.
+Basic finite generation results for their integral points, such as the Dirichlet unit theorem and the Mordell-Weil theorem, reflect the richness of their \emph{dynamics} and provide bases for further arithmetic investigations.
+Other well-studied log Calabi-Yau (and more general) varieties include those among affine homogeneous varieties with linear arithmetic group actions, where the theorem of Borel--Harish-Chandra \cite{bh} provides the finitude of integral orbits.